Revisiting Beamforming Design for Stable Millimeter-Wave Communications Under Blockages: Introduction

-To focus on practical mmWave systems under blockage, the authors in \cite{NLoS_Dogan,mmWaveReliable_Kumar,BeamSwitch_Wilson} investigate the effects of path blockage and beam design to address the issue in practical systems.
+To focus on practical mmWave systems under blockage, the authors in \cite{NLoS_Dogan,mmWaveReliable_Kumar,BeamSwitch_Wilson} investigate the effects of path blockage and beamforming design to address the issue in practical systems.
 These works claim that leveraging multiple paths, including not only the \ac{LoS} path but also \ac{NLoS} paths, can achieve spatial diversity and enhance communication stability in the presence of path blockage.
 The works in \cite{mmWaveReliable_Kumar,BeamSwitch_Wilson} have proposed multi-beam design where the designed multiple beams are aligned to both the LoS and the NLoS path to achieve spatial diversity.
 The effectiveness of leveraging multiple paths through the multi-beam design is validated numerically and experimentally, demonstrating the feasibility of achieving stable communication systems.
 However, the evaluations in these works are limited in simple scenarios with only two paths including a LoS path and a single NLoS path, for the sake of simplifying the performance evaluation and multi-beam design.
 To further extend multi-beam design in more practical scenarios, the authors in \cite{mp_terui} proposed a multi-beam design with multi panel arrays relying on codebook-based beams.
-By independently controlling each panel in a multi-panel array, multiple beams aligned to both the LoS path and multiple NLoS paths can be designed, reducing the outage probability and leading to stable communication.
+By independently controlling each panel in a multi-panel array, multiple beams aligned to both the \ac{LoS} path and multiple \ac{NLoS} paths can be designed, reducing the outage probability and leading to stable communication.
 However, this method uses a naive multi-beam design with equal panel allocation for each path, without considering outage probability optimization, and lacks theoretical analysis for the multi-beam design.